A NSW Government website

 Is there a guide to help me with translations?
 What makes a good translation?

-The NSW Multicultural Health Communication Service has developed Translation Guidelines to assist with developing and checking translations.
+The NSW Multicultural Health Communication Service has developed Best practice guide to assist with developing and checking translations.

 Where can I find free translated information?